 Diving in residential pools is not a smart idea, and many areas have banned the use or sale of diving boards for private pools.
-The reasons: backyard pools are smaller and not as deep, so they don't give the diver enough room in front and on the sides to land safely in the water without hitting the board, pool edge, or bottom.
+Among the reasons: backyard pools are smaller and not as deep as larger public pools, so they don't give the diver enough room in front and on the sides to land safely in the water without hitting the board, pool edge, or bottom.

 Most in-ground home and hotel pools, even those equipped with diving boards, are not really safe for diving.
 This is especially true for adult males, who are usually larger.
 The deep end in a residential or smaller motel or hotel pool is usually too shallow and short, and the diver can strike his head on the sloping surface of the pool that leads up toward the shallow end.

 Dive With Your Hands in Front of YouAlways steer up immediately upon entering the water to avoid hitting the bottom or sides of the swimming pool.

 Don't Dive From the Side of an Inground Swimming Pool

 If you must, or there is no diving board, then enter the water feet first, which would be jumping, not diving.

 Dive Only From the End of the Diving Board